ngageoint/elasticgeo/gs-web-elasticsearch/doc/index.rst

 ``gridStrategyEmptyCellValue``: (Optional) Parameter used to specify the value for empty grid cells.
 By default, empty grid cells are set to ``0``.

+``gridStrategyScale``: (Optional) Parameter used to specify a scale applied to all raster values.
+Each tile request is scaled according to the min and max values for that tile.
+It is best to use a non-tited layer with this parameter to avoid confusing results.

 Basic
 ~~~~~
 Raster value is geohashgrid bucket ``doc_count``.